drante/bitwala/README.md

 A warning may appear from Apollo regarding the cache as not all objects include an ID.
 If an ID can be fetched, it would probably solve the problem, else a custom merge function would have to be created.

+### Pagination / Pull-to-refresh

+As of now, the queries are limited to a number of 20 and has no way of displaying more than the 20 most recent objects.
+This can be solved using pagination, preferably in a dynamical list.
+Additionally, a pull-to-refresh function would be convenient as well to enable the user to refresh the recent data.